varunishad/Service_Oriented_Architecture/Service_Oriented_Architecture.md

 ## Service-Oriented Architecture (SOA)

-  A Service Oriented Architecture (SOA) is design pattern in software design where application components provides services to other components through a communication protocol over a network.
+  A Service-Oriented Architecture (SOA) is a design pattern in software design where application components provide services to other components through a communication protocol over a network.
 The concept of SOA is independent of any other programming language or platform.

-  As in **objcet oriented programming (OOP)** we are concerned with the **object**, similarly in Service Oriented Architecture we are concerned with **services**.
+  As in **object-oriented programming (OOP)** we are concerned with the **object**, similarly, in Service Oriented Architecture we are concerned with **services**.

 ### Core values of Service-Oriented Architecture